 Administer prescription and non-prescription medication to students in the following circumstances:

-Written parent/guardian permission for non-prescription medication is on file.
+Written parent/guardian permission and a medical provider’s order for non-prescription medication is on file.

 Written parent/guardian permission and physician order for prescription medication is on file.